-UT Southwestern’s annual Carnaval de Saludis an effort driven by students with the aid of faculty and staff from UT Southwestern Medical Center.
-Based on the United to Serve initiative of the University of Texas System, our health fair was established in 2004 with the aim of organizing services that cater to the healthcare and educational needs of our local, under-served community.
-Our students have developed a health fair that aims to accomplish the following goals:
+UT Southwestern’s annual Carnaval de Salud is an effort driven by students with the aid of faculty and staff from UT Southwestern Medical Center.
+Based on the United to Serve initiative of the University of Texas System, the health fair was established in 2004 with the aim of organizing services that cater to the healthcare and educational needs of our local and underserved community.
+Our students have developed a rapidly growing and widely encompassing health fair that aims to accomplish the following goals:

-- To provide an opportunity for the community to participate in free health screenings, including, but not limited to, serum glucose measurement, blood pressure measurement, cholesterol measurement, body mass index (BMI) calculation, visual acuity check, hearing screening, and general dental examination.
+- To provide an opportunity for the community to participate in free health screenings, including, but not limited to, blood pressure measurement, cholesterol measurement, body mass index (BMI) calculation, visual acuity check, and general dental examination.

 - To maintain meaningful relationships with our community partners and hosts who make this project a success.

-- To create a comfortable environment that provides important health information in a format that is both engaging and easy to understood.
+- To create a comfortable environment that provides important health information in a format that is both engaging and easily understood.

-- To introduce children to the functions of the human body as well as the importance of good health and hygiene in an exciting, hands-on setting.
+- To introduce children to the functions of the human body as well as the importance of good health and hygiene in an exciting and hands-on setting.

-- To provide an avenue for attendees to voice their concerns and have their questions answered about local healthcare resources.
+- To provide an avenue for which attendees may access local healthcare resources in order to voice their concerns and have their questions answered.

 - To empower the families of our community with knowledge they can share to improve the health of future generations.

-- To train students to effectively communicate health information in a way that members of our community can understand and share with their friends and families.
+- To train students on effectively communicating the health issues that affect underserved populations in a way that prepares them to share their health-related knowledge and skills with their patients, peers, and families.

 - To unite UT Southwestern through volunteerism and a common goal of interacting with the surrounding community.